-Why Do Daytime Naps Increase Risk of Dying?
+Why Adult Daytime Naps Increase Risk of Death

 During that period, a total of 3,251 people died.
 The researchers then correlated these deaths with the participants’ napping habits, while removing other confounding elements – including age, gender, social class, education, marital and employment status, weight, exercise, smoking and alcohol, depression, general health, medication and drug intake, nighttime sleeping and other health conditions.

 The researchers found those who napped less than an hour per day had a 14% increased risk of death, while those who napped for more than an hour had a 32% increased risk of death.